Sniper: Etymology

 The name sniper comes from the verb to snipe, which originated in the 1770s among soldiers in British India in reference to shooting snipes, a wader that was considered an extremely challenging game bird for hunters due to its alertness, camouflaging color and erratic flight behavior.
 Snipe hunters therefore needed to be stealthy in addition to being good trackers and marksmen.
 In the 18th century, letters sent home by English officers in India referred to a day's rough shooting as "going sniping", as it took a skilled flintlock sportsman a lot of patience and endurance to wing-shoot a snipe in flight.
 Accomplishing such a shot was regarded as exceptional.
 During the late 18th century, the term snipe shooting was simplified to sniping.
 This evolved to the agent noun sniper, first appearing by the 1820s.
 The term sniper became commonplace in the First World War.

 The older term sharpshooter comes from the calque of German word Scharfschütze, in use by British newspapers as early as 1801.
 The word alludes to good marksmanship, itself descendent of the shooting competitions (Schützenfeste) that took place throughout the year in Munich in the 15th century.
-Small companies of shooters (Schützenfähnlein) from the German states and Swiss cantons would form teams of Scharfschützen for such popular competitions; proudly carrying flags depicting a crossbow on one side and a target musket on the other.
+Small companies of shooters (Schützenfähnlein) from the German states and Swiss cantons would form teams of Scharfschützen for such popular competitions, proudly carrying flags depicting a crossbow on one side and a target musket on the other.
 The earliest known date for the creation of a shooting club formed specifically for the use of firearms comes from Lucerne, Switzerland, where one club has a charter dating from 1466.
 During the American Civil War, Confederate marksmen equipped with the imported Whitworth rifles were known as the Whitworth Sharpshooters.

-Snipers are also called "hunters" in many languages, due to the nature of the craft (with the hunting horn also being a symbol of marksmanship), being called caçadores, chasseurs and Jäger.
-Other words for sniper include franc-tireur, tireur d'élite and atirador de escol.
-Completely different and peculiar is the Italian term cecchino /it/, in common use since First World War.
-The term cecchino is derived from Cecco (Beppe), familiarly and mockingly referring to the Austro-Hungarian Emperor Franz Joseph I (in Italian Francesco Giuseppe I; Cecco and Beppe are nicknames for Francesco and Giuseppe respectively).